Portugal in the Reconquista: First siege of Lisbon, 1142

-After the Battle of Ourique, a Muslim force under the command of Ismar attacked Leiria in 1140 and once again razed it.
-The Muslims then marched on Portugal and raided the territory as far as Trancoso, but in the end were repulsed.

-Once peace was signed with Emperor Alfonso VII of Leon after the Battle of Valdevez, Afonso Henriques marched south with his men, crossed the Douro river close to Lamego, and routed the Muslims at Trancoso, which he expelt from the territory.
-On his way back from this campaign he founded the Monastery of Tarouca.

 In 1142, a fleet of English and Norman crusaders who had departed from Southampton and Hasting on their way to the Holy Land called at Gaia, blown off-course due to bad weather.
 King Afonso convinced them to support his projected campaign against Lisbon, the ownership of which would yield him the control of all the territory between Leiria and the Tagus in one fell swoop.

-The crusader fleet sailed up the Tagus as the Portuguese attacked Lisbon on the land side, however the attack had to be called off due to disagreements between the crusaders and Afonso.
+The crusader fleet sailed up the Tagus as the Portuguese approached Lisbon on the land side, and although the outskirts of the city were sacked, the attack had to be called off, presumably because king Afonso underestimated the undertaking.